elkaholic6/Solidity-constructor-analysis/README.md

 - The script uses regular expressions to identify constructors in the Solidity files.
 Ensure that your Solidity code follows standard formatting for constructors for accurate results.
 - The script requires appropriate read permissions to access the specified file(s) or folder.
 - The script is provided as-is and may require modification or further customization based on your specific requirements.

+## Acknowledgements
+This script is a JavaScript adaptation of the original Python script created by pxng0lin (https://github.com/pxng0lin/python-tools).
+I would like to express my gratitude for their work and contribution to the community.

 ## License
 This script is licensed under the MIT License.
 Feel free to use, modify, and distribute it according to the terms of the license.